daniele-benedetto/strapi-plugin-json-gui/README.md

 npm i strapi-plugin-json-gui
 ```

-Then, you'll need to build your admin panel:
+Next, build your admin panel:

 ```
 # Using Yarn